 Transactions between group members are disregarded for VAT purposes (although HMRC has powers to override this in certain circumstances).
 Broadly, two or more corporate bodies are eligible to be treated as members of a VAT group if each is established or has a fixed establishment in the UK and they are under common control.
-Finance Act 2019 extended the eligibility criteria, from 1 November 2019, to permit non-corporate entities (such as partnerships and individuals) who have a business establishment in the UK and control a body corporate to join a VAT group, subject to certain conditions.
+Finance Act 2019 extended the eligibility criteria, from a date to be set by regulations, to permit non-corporate entities (such as partnerships and individuals) who have a business establishment in the UK and control a body corporate to join a VAT group, subject to certain conditions.
+Currently, a group can choose which of its eligible entities join the VAT group but a review is considering whether the UK should move to compulsory VAT grouping in line with some EU jurisdictions.
+Please also see question 2.5 above.